sen-team8/user-manual/part5/faqs.md

 <br/><br/>
 ** Can an external user add a widget?**

 No, any external person to the team cannot add widgets.
-But can definitly suggest/request for some widget as stated above.
 <br/><br/>
 ** What is React?**